-As service providers: We demonstrate the rationale for the use of restraint in the context of aiming for elimination. role is described as providing support and oversight for any restraint management.
-A restraint meeting is held every two months with the registered nurses to discuss restraint and how the facility will remain restraint-free.
-Staff regularly attend training about the least restrictive and alternative practices, safe restraint practice, cultural-specific interventions, and de-escalation techniques. --- ---
+The organisation's policies and procedures meet the requirements of this standard.
+The registered nurse is appointed as the restraint coordinator.
+The role is described as providing support and oversight for any restraint management.
+A restraint meeting is held every two months with the registered nurses to discuss restraint and how the facility will reduce restraint and become restraint-free.

+Staff regularly attend training about the least restrictive and alternative practices, safe restraint practice, cultural-specific interventions, and deescalation techniques.